Hyperbaric Oxygen Therapy

 - You may feel warm for a few minutes as the chamber pressurizes.

 - If you wear reading glasses, you may not need them for a few weeks after your treatment.

 - If your eyes are normal, your vision may temporarily worsen.

 Those with heart conditions may be monitored each session.
-We will check blood sugar levels of diabetes patients before and after each session.
+We will check blood sugar levels of patients with diabetes before and after each session.